jdprater15/gtm-os/README.md

 ## What This Is

 An open-source framework and execution toolkit for building AI-powered GTM systems in Claude Code.
-Companion repo to the [Dirty Hands](https://dirtyhandsgtm.substack.com/) newsletter.
-Subscribe to Dirty Hands to get new Claude Code GTM walkthroughs and updates to the repo.

 This is not a prompt library.
 It is a structured system with three layers: